Mates4Mates partnership with SHAPE. Image of blurred people wearing hi-vis

 19 March 2025

-After the success of the partnership’s first year, SHAPE Defence have committed to continue its fundraising efforts for Mates4Mates to support veterans and families to reconnect and recover.
+After the success of the partnership’s first year, SHAPE Defence has committed to continue its fundraising efforts for Mates4Mates to support veterans and families to reconnect and recover.

-A trusted national delivery partner for the Defence, SHAPE fundraised more than $40,000 for Mates4Mates in 2024.
-SHAPE Group Manager – Defence and Federal Government, Mitch Flynn explained that they were looking forward to providing even more support to Mates4Mates and the veterans and families we provide services to.
+A trusted national delivery partner for Defence, SHAPE fundraised more than $40,000 for Mates4Mates in 2024.
+SHAPE Group Manager – Defence and Federal Government, Mitch Flynn said they looked forward to expanding their support for Mates4Mates and the veterans and families it serves.

 “We’re incredibly proud to continue our partnership with Mates4Mates and build on the impact we’ve made together,” Mitch said.